 Mariners finalize their projected opening day 25-man roster

-While they won't officially submit it until Sunday morning, the Mariners have made the final decisions on their 25-man roster for opening day on Monday at Minute Maid Park in Houston.
-The team announced a slew of roster moves on Friday afternoon to get to their projected 25.
-They won't submit the roster to Major League Baseball until just before the 9 a.m.
-Sunday deadline in case of a freak injury on Friday or Saturday to a player.
+PEORIA, Ariz. - While they won't officially submit it until Sunday morning, the Mariners have made the final decisions on their 25-man roster for opening day on Monday at Minute Maid Park in Houston.

 Add your comments below